cda-tum/mqt-debugger/docs/RuntimeVerification.rst

 Translating assertion programs into executable slices is done by the :cpp:member:`SimulationState::compile <SimulationStateStruct::compile>` method.
 However, python bindings and a full python framework are available to automate this process.
 The remainder of this document will focus on the python framework and its usage.
-The functionalities of this framework devised as part of a scientific paper that is currently under review.

-..
 For further information, please refer to :cite:labelpar:`rovara2025runtimeverification`.

 Run Preparation
 ###############